Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 But wait, don’t we already have CPF?
 What is the difference between CPF and SRS?
 Well, CPF is a mandatory savings scheme, and it’s meant only to give you a pool of basic retirement income.
 That might not be enough for those who lead more elaborate lifestyles.

 What’s more, as many people are draining their CPF accounts to buy BTOs and condos, there might be some Singaporeans who can’t rely on CPF to fund their retirement.
+(Although you can always invest your CPF so that it works harder for you).

 Unlike CPF which only allows you to deposit and not withdraw funds, you can withdraw your SRS account’s funds whenever you want.